 The port town of Bagamoyo was founded towards the end of the 18th century and was an important trading port along the East African coast.
-Today it is a centre for dhow building, with many of the boats being sent to Zanzibar and nearby areas.
+Today it is a center for dhow building, with many of the boats being sent to Zanzibar and nearby areas.
 We camp on the outskirts of the town, near the palm-fringed beaches of the Indian Ocean.

 Overnight: Bagamoyo | Breakfast, Lunch, Dinner

 Bagamoyo - Dar es Salaam.
 It's only a relatively short drive south along the coast to Dar es Salaam today.
-The city is Tanzania’s main port and is a hub of commerce and industry - a hot, humid, and bustling seaport city of high rises, colourful markets, and Arab-influenced architecture on the coast.
+The city is Tanzania’s main port and is a hub of commerce and industry - a hot, humid, and bustling seaport city of high rises, colorful markets, and Arab-influenced architecture on the coast.
 We set up camp on the beach just outside the city tonight, and you'll have time to go for a swim.